instayu/html-5-calander/Contributor-Model.md

 Contributors should review YUI’s [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards) and get familiar with the project’s [Developer Workflow](https://github.com/yui/yui3/wiki/Developer-Workflow).
 See [Contribute to YUI](http://yuilibrary.com/contribute/) and [Contribute Code to YUI](http://yuilibrary.com/yui/docs/tutorials/contribute/) for detailed information.

-We expect our community to self-regulating in a friendly, cooperative, and collaborative manner.
+We expect our community to be self-regulating in a friendly, cooperative, and collaborative manner.
 We are all here to learn from one another, and disrespectful conduct is unnecessary and unacceptable.

 ## 5. Decision making process
 Technical discussions are conducted on GitHub, the bug tracker, and the Contributor Mailing List.
 The Forum should mainly be used for technical support.
 Occasionally, sensitive discussions may occur on the private Reviewers' Mailing List.